VirtualDOMinic/accessibility-plan/README.md

 - Functioning filtering system
 - Enough content to be useful for at least some groups
 - Submission system?
+- Note: make it clear that it's MVP/WIP and that people shouldn't be discouraged if their filtering options come up empty for now

 ## Beyond MVP
 - Hosted externally with proper back-end
 - Database and submission system (allow visitors to suggest links/resources or share their own)
 - Cached versions of resources to ensure they're always viewable/mitigate issue of link rot
 - More granular filtering
+- Courses (and resources) rated for accessibility?
+E.g. subtitles, translations
+- Tailored articles/FAQs produced by us!
+Implement with a question submission system?

 ## Filtering options, AKA factors that might be discouraging people from coding
 ### Access